aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01b-mysql-lab.md

-# Module 01b: Explore Azure Database for MySQL
+# lab 01b: Explore Azure Database for MySQL

 In this exercise you'll provision an Azure Database for MySQL resource in your Azure subscription.